Every professional displayed on Counselling Directory has been independently

 ***** COVID-19 UPDATE *****

-I have some daytime, evening and weekend Zoom or telephone sessions available.
+I have some daytime and evening Zoom or telephone sessions available.
 If you would like to try a 'walk and talk', this is also an option during daylight hours.
 Please contact me by telephone or via my website.
 Take care and stay safe.

 I have a Diploma in Therapeutic Counselling, and in my practice, I complement my Person-Centred approach with other modalities dependent on individual client needs.
 I offer a respectful, sensitive, honest and empathic approach.
 I work with children, young people and adults from all cultures, orientations and backgrounds and have experience of working with people who are struggling with a broad range of emotional issues.

 I specialise in Loss and Bereavement and have worked with people suffering from complex grief such as loss through sudden accidental death and suicide.
 I enjoy working with young people and understand the particular difficulties they face whilst moving schools at 11+, 12+ and 13+.
 I have experience working with University students who may suddenly find themselves alone, worried they are not doing the right course, or experiencing trauma and shame and don’t know which way to turn.
 Currently I am working with clients of all ages some of whom have anxiety and suffering panic attacks due in part to the pandemic.

 I am a registered member of the British Association of Counselling and Psychotherapy (BACP) and I am bound by and adhere to its Ethical Framework for Good Practice.
 I am committed to ongoing professional development and regularly attend workshops to support my training which recently have included issues such as Eating Disorders, Attachment and OCD.
 I also receive regular supervision in order to maintain a high level of competence.
 I hold full Professional Liability Insurance and an enhanced DBS check.